ymo6/torch_based_cNMF/README.md

 ### <code style="color : red">Notice: This is a fork of the cNMF repo with the core scikit-learn NMF implementation switched out for nmf-torch.
 This fork enables faster and scalable inference using pytorch but has not been benchmarked against the original.
 Use at your own discretion.</code>
+* Singularity Container can be found in https://hub.docker.com/r/igvf/torch-cnmf/tags

 # Consensus NMF (cNMF)